Jensssen/How-to-become-a-Linux-PowerUser/README.md

 # ZSH and oh-my-zsh
 ## Wd
 "wd" allows you to bookmark working directories.
-In combination, with the autosuggestion plugin, it is super powerfull to navigate quickly in your terminal.
+In combination, with the autosuggestion plugin, it is super powerful to navigate quickly in your terminal.
 Use command such as:
 ```
 wd add "name" to bookmark a directory